 On your child’s return to school following an absence, your child will complete a Student Return to School Form with their Form Tutor and a also Student Absence Report Card.
 It will be your child’s responsibility to catch up on any work that has been missed as a result of the absence.
 The Head of Year will also be made aware of any absences.
 We also request that parents/carers send a note on the first day their child returns to school with a signed explanation as to why they were absent this needs to be given to their form tutor.

 What to do if your child has an appointment:

 We request that all routine medical, dental or other appointments, where possible, are made outside of school time.
-Where an urgent appointment is required or a hospital appointment within a day clinic has been made, we will require medical evidence in the form of an appointment card or letter in order to authorise the absence from school.
+Where an urgent appointment is required or a hospital appointment during school hours, we request that you provide medical evidence in the form of an appointment card or letter in order to authorise the absence from school.
 We ask where possible parents/ carers ensure that your child attends school before and after the appointment to maximise their learning opportunities for that day.

 We would be grateful for your support in ensuring that your child arrives on time.
 Arriving late for school does not set them on the correct path for the day ahead and means that they miss vital messages and learning opportunities.

 Government regulations introduced in September 2013 state that pupils should not be taken on holiday during term time.
 The law states that parents do not have an automatic right to take their child out of school for this.